Five Tips to Get your Emails Opened, Read and Clicked

-Add a click-to-call link to all the phone numbers in your email text or signature line so that Smartphone users don’t need to remember or right down the number to dial it on their keypad.
+Add a click-to-call link to all the phone numbers in your email text or signature line so that Smartphone users don’t need to remember or write down the number to dial it on their keypad.

-Tip: You can track any click to call events using Google Analytics.
+Tip: You can track any click-to-call events using Google Analytics.

 Mobile-friendly landing pages

-When users land on a webpage from a mobile link, make sure that the landing page is not only technically user friendly, but so is the content.
+When users land on a webpage from a mobile link, make sure that the landing page is not only technically user-friendly but so is the content.
 Minimize the information collected to the bare essentials to increase conversion rates.

 Tip: Your landing page should relate directly to the link that accesses it to increase conversion potential.
 Content on the page should support the “why” that drove your visitor to click in the first place.

-Email marketing can help increase revenues by building relationships, cross-selling and continuing a conversation with a prospect you met online or in person – but only if they are opened and read.
+Email marketing can help increase revenues by building relationships, cross-selling, and continuing a conversation with a prospect you met online or in person – but only if they are opened and read.
 To help improve your email visibility and value, use the five points above as a checklist before hitting send.